shayakbanerjee/ultimate-ttt-rl/README.md

-# The Ultimate Tic Tac Toe Player - with Reinforcement Learning
+# The Ultimate Tic Tac Toe Player Bot - with Reinforcement Learning
-Reinforcement Learning based Ultimate Tic Tac Toe player
+Reinforcement Learning based [Ultimate Tic Tac Toe](https://en.wikipedia.org/wiki/Ultimate_tic-tac-toe) player

 ![ultimate tic tac toe image](https://github.com/shayakbanerjee/ultimate-ttt-rl/raw/master/figures/sequence-of-moves.png)

 ## Background
 For more details on the game of Ultimate Tic Tac Toe and why I started this project, refer to my [blog article](https://medium.com/@shayak_89588/playing-ultimate-tic-tac-toe-with-reinforcement-learning-7bea5b9d7252)

 This project is meant for others to test their learning algorithms on an existing infrastructure for the Ultimate Tic Tac Toe game.
-There are reinforcement learning bots, and random bots (who pick moves at random) and they are good for testing against one another
+This project has two implemented reinforcement learning bots, and a random bot (that pick moves at random) and they are good for testing against one another for benchmarking performance.

+Credit to [this blog post](https://mathwithbaddrawings.com/2013/06/16/ultimate-tic-tac-toe/) for helping me understand the rules of the game with a lot of whiteboard drawings.

 ## Board
 To instantiate and play a game of ultimate tic tac toe: